Looking to make your daily coffee habit a bit more sustainable? We’ve got you covered with today’s article!

 This is not the most fun or easy option on this list, but it’s worth considering.

 The carbon footprint of one cup of black coffee is 21 grams of CO2, so if you’re able to cut down a few cups a week you can easily reduce the overall impacting coffee production has on the environment.
 By reducing your consumption, you’re also reducing water usage, electricity usage, and shipping emissions.

 If you’re thinking about cutting down considerably, be sure to wean down safely to avoid any painful caffeine withdrawals.

-While you certainly don’t have to make all of these changes with your coffee routine, consider doing one or a few to easily decrease your coffee carbon footprint.
+While you certainly don’t need to make all of these changes with your coffee routine, consider doing one or a few here and there to easily decrease your coffee carbon footprint.
 I can tell you from experience, the changes are easy and do make a difference when more people do them.

 What other ideas do you have to make drinking coffee more sustainable?
 Please share them in the comments!